kasperfred/interpolated-kernels/readme.md

 # Interpolated Kernels

 > NOTE: This project is work in progress.
-While the base modules are created,
+> Progress is currently limited due to upcoming exam season.

 This project is an attempt to create an efficient convolutional kernel with a large dense window size for very high resolution inputs.